-Los Angeles is again happy to play host to our friends from the North and the splendid singers, conductors, chorus, ballet, orchestra and stage craftsinterest and co-operation.
+Los Angeles is again happy to play host to our friends from the North and the splendid singers, conductors, chorus, ballet, orchestra and stage craftsmen.

 To our General Committee and Women's Committee, the Motion Picture and Club Committee, and their efficient chairmen, to the press and their staffs in all departments, our gratitude and thanks for their devotion and assistance.